 I’ve come back to the library beside the tracks this day in the middle of my life to see a train wreck.
 In my first thirty-eight years I haven’t seen a train wreck, and I figure I won’t get another chance to see one in my next thirty-eight, so when I read about the derailment in the morning paper it was an easy decision to blow off my conference schedule for the day.
-I chose the conference at Fullerton State as an excuse to visit my home town, and when I saw the library and the tracks and the school across the barranca I realized that the train wreck too was an excuse to come back to this particular crossing of rails.
+I chose the conference at Cal State Fullerton as an excuse to visit my home town, and when I saw the library and the tracks and the school across the barranca I realized that the train wreck was also an excuse—to come back to this particular crossing of rails.

 Just to the west on the far side of the tracks, the largest tomato processing plant in the world is still employing three shifts a day.
 Memories of my youth are permeated with the smell of stewed tomatoes.
 Waves of that over-ripe odor wash me into visceral memories as I walk from my car through the lawns of the garden toward the library.